 The interest income received by the Partnership from its mortgage revenue bonds is dependent upon the net cash flow of the underlying properties.
 Base interest income on fully performing mortgage revenue bonds is recognized as it is earned.
 Base interest income on mortgage revenue bonds not fully performing is recognized as it is received.
 Past due base interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized as it is received.
 The Partnership reinstates the accrual of base interest once the mortgage revenue bond's ability to perform is adequately demonstrated.
 Contingent interest income, which is only received by the Partnership if the property financed by a mortgage revenue bond that contains a contingent interest provision generates excess available cash flow as set forth in each bond, is recognized when realized or realizable.
-Past due contingent interest on mortgage revenue bonds, which are or were previously not fully performing as to their base interest.
+Past due contingent interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized when realized or realizable.
+As of December 31, 2014 and 2013, the Company's mortgage revenue bonds were fully performing as to their base interest.

-An evaluation was performed during fiscal 2011 which determined that the interest receivable accrued on the Woodland Park bond was impaired and an approximate \$953,000 allowance for loss on receivables was recorded.
+An evaluation was performed during fiscal 2011 which determined that the interest receivable accrued on the Woodland Park bond was impaired and an approximat \$953,000 allowance for loss on receivables was recorded.
 The Partnership received two interest payments during 2012 and recorded an additional allowance of approximately \$453,000 against the remaining interest receivable in 2012.
 The Partnership recorded an approximate additional \$242,000 against the interest receivable before the mortgage revenue bond foreclosure was completed in May 2013 and title to the Woodland Park property was conveyed to a wholly-owned subsidiary of the Partnership (Note 8).